Using Microsoft Copilot agents as chat suggestion sources

 By default, Unblu Spark expects the

-attribute to contain the chat suggestion. -
+textattribute to contain the chat suggestion. -

 If you include a

-, you must create a variable in your topic with the attributes mentioned above and assign the suggestionText
+To return a ChatSuggestionResponse, you must create a variable in your topic with the attributes mentioned above and assign the suggestionText attribute a value.
+You must also specify that the activity include the variable in its value attribute.

 The contract between the Unblu Spark chat suggestion integration, on the one hand, and Microsoft Copilot Studio, on the other, isn’t enforced technically.
 However, if your agent doesn’t adhere to the contract, chat suggestions won’t work.